Charter of Human Rights

 - Right to life;

 - Right to protection of families and children; and

 - Cultural rights, including recognition that human rights have a special importance for the Indigenous people of Victoria.

 - Recognition and equality before the law; and

-- Protection of privacy and reputation;
+- Right to privacy and reputation;

 We will ensure compliance with the above principles in our policies, procedures, processes, local laws, service provision, decision making, treatment of staff, use of resources and interactions with the community.